formancehq/numary-sdk-php/docs/Api/TransactionsApi.md

 createTransaction($ledger, $transaction_data, $preview): \Numary\Ledger\Model\CreateTransactionResponse
 ```

-Create Transaction

-Create a new ledger transaction Commit a new transaction to the ledger
+Create a new transaction to a ledger.

 ### Example